 Neither the Currency and Exchanges Manual for Authorised Dealers nor the Currency and Exchanges Manual for Authorised Dealers in foreign exchange with limited authority allow for cross-border or foreign exchange transfers for the explicit purpose of purchasing crypto assets.
 From an exchange control perspective, the Financial Surveillance Department is unable to approve any transactions of this nature.

-Individuals may purchase crypto assets from abroad using their single discretionary allowance of up to R1 million and/or their individual foreign capital allowance of up to R10 million with a tax clearance certificate per calendar year, as outlined in the abovementioned manuals.
+Individuals may purchase crypto assets from abroad using their single discretionary allowance of up to R1 million and/or their individual foreign capital allowance of up to R10 million with a Compliance Status (TCS) PIN per calendar year, as outlined in the abovementioned manuals.
 In terms of the SARS TCS system, a TCS PIN letter will be issued to the taxpayer that will contain the tax number and TCS PIN.
 A local Authorised Dealer will be able to assist individuals with these allowances and will use the TCS PIN to verify the taxpayer's tax compliance status via SARS eFiling prior to effecting any transfers.

 It should be noted that, when purchasing foreign exchange through an Authorised Dealer, a customer is required to sign a declaration, either physically or electronically, which includes the wording “I have been informed of the limit applicable to the above transaction and confirm that this limit will not be exceeded as a result of the conclusion of this transaction”.
 It follows that an individual is responsible for ensuring that he/she does not exceed the relative allowance applicable to the transaction i.e. R1 million or R10 million.